On this page

 - Declarations and signatures

-- Documentation related to: Provide your passport or ID card number, if any
+- Documentation related to: Provide your Passport/ID Card Number, if any

-- Documentation related to: One copy of all passports or other travel documents in your possession
+- Documentation related to: Provide a copy of all passports or other travel documents and any U.S. immigration documents for you and each family mem

 What you need (What do you need for Form I-589?)

-- One copy of all passports or other travel documents in your possession.
+- Provide a copy of all passports or other travel documents and any U.S. immigration documents for you and each family member included in your application.

 Checklist (What is the Form I-589 checklist?)